slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Action expresses priorities."
 -- Mahatma Gandhi*

 > *"Many fail to finish, but many more fail to start.
 The hardest work in any work is to start.
-You can't finish until you start, so get good at starting."
+You can’t finish until you start, so get good at starting."
 -- Kevin Kelly*

 > *"Rising early makes the road short." (...)